kristoffer-dyrkorn/software-renderer/tutorial/2/README.md

 https://github.com/kristoffer-dyrkorn/software-renderer/blob/c7b5a0ab1c164c96bd8db30fdc0f8d215eb414a4/tutorial/3/index.js#L29-L30

 As the `devicePixelRatio` might reveal: These properties decide the resolution of the drawing surface.
 That is, the number of pixels it will contain - horizontally and vertically.
-In the normal case, you would like to read out the `window.devicePixelRatio` property to use that to set high DPI resolution, if that is available on your platform.
+In the normal case, you would like to read out the `window.devicePixelRatio` property to use that to set high DPI resolution for your canvas.

+However, when drawing triangles it is nice to work in a low resolution, so we more easily can see what is going on.
+So we would like to see large pixels.
+Some experimenting tells us that a `devicePixelRatio` of 0.2 could be a suitable value.

 Should you want to set the _size_ of the element itselt in the browser window, you use CSS.
 In JavaScript: